penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 <br>

-Syntax: `View-RecurringPayment [-r RECURRING_PAYMENT_INDEX]`
+Syntax: `View-RecurringPayment [-r RECURRINGPAYMENT-INDEX]`

 {: .notes }
+> * `RECURRINGPAYMENT-INDEX` is an integer value.
+  >   * This value should be equal to or greater than 0.
-> * `RECURRING_PAYMENT_INDEX` is an integer value.
-If this argument is provided, MoneyGoWhere will only display the specified recurring payment.
+>   * If this argument is provided, MoneyGoWhere will only display the specified recurring payment.

 <br>